Our next class will be in August 2021 at the dates and times listed below. Registration is not yet open but will be soon. Hope to see you there!

 Training Participant Materials

-Information regarding the training days and access to materials will be emailed to paid participants right after registration and again right before the class.
-Please let us know if you do not receive that email.
+Additional, information regarding the training will be emailed to paid participants right after registration and again right before the class.
+Access to the training materials via our Learning Management System, LearnDash, will be provided approximately one week before the first training dates.
+Please let us know if you do not receive the email confirmation so we can sort that out well before the first training dates.
 Please make sure to check your junk folder before contacting us.

 If you would like to be notified of future class dates, please let us know.
 Also, if you would like to arrange for an Introductory Training to be provided in your geographic area contact Dr. Teresa Parnell via email at email@example.com or phone at 407-862-2722.